benfurfie/benfurfie.github.io/_posts/2015-11-14-why-learning-to-build-websites-using-wordpress-is-a-bad-idea.md

 title: Why learning to build websites using WordPress is a bad idea.
 modified: ""
 categories:
-  - wordpress
+  - WordPress
-  - cmss
+  - CMSs
-  - "business-of-web-development"
+  - "Business of Web Development"
 feature-image: ""
 comments: true
 ---